danielabar/meblog/src/markdown/how-i-setup-my-terminal.md

 description: "How to setup your terminal with oh-my-zsh and agnoster theme"
 date: "2019-12-15"
 category: "terminal"
+related:
+  - "Access Chrome Bookmarks with Keyboard"
+  - "Automate Tabs & Commands in iTerm2"
+  - "Crossword Solver with CentOS"
 ---

 Have you ever seen a course, tutorial or colleague using their terminal and it looks something like this: